wesbarnett/libgmxcpp/docs/usage.rst

 Utilities
 ---------

-Be sure to check out Utils.h which includes utilies in calculating atomic distances, the periodic boundary condition, and more.
+Be sure to check out `Utils.h <files/Utils.h.html>`_ which includes utilies in calculating atomic distances, the periodic boundary condition, and more.